hotchkj/AspNetCore.DataProtection.Aws/README.md

 KMS key ID _must_ be specified.
 If the `IAmazonKeyManagementService` interface is discoverable via Dependency Injection in `IServiceCollection`, the constructor argument of `AmazonKeyManagementServiceClient` can be omitted.

 _Migration Note:_ The `1.0` release of `AspNetCore.DataProtection.Aws.Kms` had `KmsXmlEncryptorConfig` take the application name as an argument, which was then used to populate an encryption context.
 The Data Protection application discriminator is now used to provide this value as it fulfils a similar function - that of identifying and allowing/preventing cross-talk between applications.

 To ensure correct operation against existing data encrypted with `1.0`, include `SetApplicationName`, set `DiscriminatorAsContext` to `true` and
 `HashDiscriminatorContext` to `false` when setting up Data Protection for matching functionality.
+If these values need to differ, the above can instead be created as a custom context with key of `KmsConstants.ApplicationEncryptionContextKey`.